 However, that initial outcry doesn’t tell the whole story.
 In fact it seems quite the opposite: according to some data points, Nike’s sales have surged some 31% since the campaign.
 Truth indeed that standing for something is important in this age of cynicism and rock bottom corporate trust.

-“Brands will be judged by this generation of consumers who, more so than ever, want to get behind brands that stand for something.”
+“Brands will be judged by this generation of consumers who, more so than ever, want to get behind organisations that stand for something.”

 Whether Gillette continue the P&G trend of being early movers on a key issue, or a more cynical brand trying to lay claim to a very hot topic, remains to be seen.
 In fact, it will be determined by their actions in the coming weeks and months, for example: will they continue the debate or is this just a one off?
 Will they review their pink ‘Venus’ range for women (that includes names like Passion and Embrace and costs more than the men’s ranges)?